William McGirt

 William Curtis McGirt III (born June 21, 1979) is an American professional golfer who plays on the PGA Tour.

 Early life and amateur career

-In 1979, McGirt was born in Fairmont, North Carolina.
-He grew up playing both baseball and golf and received scholarship offers from colleges in North Carolina and South Carolina.
+In 1979, McGirt was born in Fairmont, North Carolina, U.S. He grew up playing both baseball and golf and received scholarship offers from colleges in North Carolina and South Carolina.

 After being recruited by multiple colleges for both sports, McGirt decided to play college golf at Wofford College in Spartanburg, South Carolina.
 While playing for Wofford, in 1998, he earned the Southern Conference's Freshman of the Year award.
 He won three collegiate events for the Terriers including the conference championship his senior year.
 In 2001, McGirt graduated.